ibtihajjutt/ibtihaj-demo/README.md

 # ibtihaj-demo
-this is my first repozatory
+this is my first repository.
+auther itihaj jutt